Juhhxx/Projecto1_IA/README.md

 #### `ExplosionManager`

 Manages global hazard events and coordinates with the crowd system​.
 It pre-bakes a pool of `Fire` objects for each navmesh polygon, and at runtime it randomly triggers explosions with configurable frequency.
 When an explosion occurs, it finds all polygons within the death radius and may set them on `Fire` based on a probability​.
 It also notifies the crowd manager (`DRCrowdManager`) to induce panic within the explosion’s death/fear/panic radii.
-Active `Fire`s are updated in batches each frame for efficiency.
+Active `Fires` are updated in batches each frame for efficiency.

 ##### `Fire`